 What is ESA's Recreational Soccer Program?

-ESA recreational programs are administered at the local level.
-The focus of our U-6, U-8, U-10, and U-12 recreational programs is participation, team building, sportsmanship, and fun while kids learn the game of soccer in a minimally competitive environment.
+ESA's recreational programs are administered at the local level.
+The focus of our U-6, U-8, U-10, U-12, and U-14 recreational programs is participation, team building, sportsmanship, and fun while kids learn the game of soccer in a minimally competitive environment.
 There are no tryouts.
 A child requires no previous soccer experience to play.
 All children are given opportunities to play no matter what their skill level is.
 A child does not have to be an Enfield resident.

 The Spring season starts in mid-April and runs until mid-June.
 The Fall season starts mid-August and runs until mid-October.
 You will be notified of your team placement via e-mail a couple of weeks before the season starts.